wqqqy/wqy-hugo-academic/content/authors/admin/_index.md

 <!-- Additionally, I am exploring  vulnerability detection in autonomous driving and robotic systems, aiming to strengthen the security of critical technologies. -->

 ### Recent News
-* [11/07/2025] Qinying was invited to serve on the PC for USENIX Security 2026!
+* [11/07/2025] Qinying was invited to serve on the PC for USENIX Security'26!
 * [09/07/2025] Qinying was invited to serve on the PC for IEEE EuroS&P'26!
 * [03/04/2025] Qinying was invited to serve on Oakland 2025 Poster PC!
 * [10/03/2025] Our paper was accepted by IEEE S&P 2025!